mpenet/flex/README.md

 limit load on a resource.
 It's said to be adaptive in the sense that limits will evolve over time as we observe/measure latency.

 We provide both a middleware and an interceptor that will limit concurrency according to the limit algo specified.

-A middleware is composed of :
+A typical setup is composed of :

 * a Limit: defines how limit evolve from RTT averages, dropped requests, timeout.
 Flex has both